f-ishy/nextagram/README.md

 ## Preface

-This is my Instagram clone project I worked on during my time in [https://www.nextacademy.com/](Next Academy)!
+This is my Instagram clone project I worked on during my time in [Next Academy](https://www.nextacademy.com)!

 The API used in this app was also provided by them.